National award for arts writing

 Established to generate broader interest in the arts among general readers, the award celebrates prose that is clear and inspiring, creating a strong connection with the arts and artists.
 First given in 2006, the prize’s endowment was established by longtime Arts Club member Jeannie S. Marfield in honor of Florence Berryman and Helen Wharton.

 Publishers, agents, or authors may submit books for consideration for the next award cycle.
-The deadline is October 1 of each year.
-Full guidelines and the submission form can be found at http://artsclubofwashington.org/public-programs-2/award-for-arts-writing/award-guidelines.
+The deadline is October 15 of each year.

 MARFIELD PRIZE NEWS: